scherler/sirocco-wc/README.md

 # Scaffolding Tool for the fusion of lit with tailwind.
 DRY development in the speed of light.

-This tool helps you to develop with lit and tailwind.
+This tool helps you to develop with [lit](https://lit.dev/docs/) and [tailwind](https://tailwindcss.com/docs).
 It provides not only scaffolding but as well the infrastucture to generate component specific style definitions.

+## Why the name?

+I was looking for a word that unifies with tailwind and lit (fart-on-fire 🤭 would have been a good picture that fits but ...).
+A Mediterranean wind that comes from the Sahara and reaches hurricane speeds in North Africa and Southern Europe, is the definition of sirocco and since I wrote it based in Sevilla, I found it fitting. 😁

 ## Install